amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 See _encoding expression_.

 **encoding directive**<br/>
-In an Ion 1.1 segment, a top-level S-expression annotated with `$ion`.
+In an Ion 1.1 segment, a top-level E-expression annotated with `$ion`.
 Defines a new _encoding module sequence_ for the segment immediately following it.
 The _symbol table directive_ is effectively a less capable alternative syntax.